 WA3.15 Acceptable employment

-- an accredited employer; and
+- an accredited employer whose accreditation is not suspended; and

 - the direct employer for the proposed employment (as defined at WA2.60.5).

-- Payment for the proposed employment must be by wages or salary, except for any goods or services that are specified in the proposed employment agreement and are determined by an immigration officer to be reasonable deductions from the wage or salary as per WA3.30(g).
+- Payment for the proposed employment must be by wages or salary, except for any goods or services that are specified in the proposed employment agreement and are determined by an immigration officer to be reasonable deductions from the wage or salary as per WA3.25(g).

 - The pay period for the proposed employment must not be longer than one month.